MaxwellVolz/intervolzdotcom/public/articles/making-this-01.md

-@@Title: Walkthrough - React + Material UI with Express
+@@Title: Making This Site - Part 1
 @@URL: making-this-01
-@@Date: 5/27/2024
+@@Date: 5/28/2024
-@@TLDR: Spent a few more hours than I'd like to admit rolling my own over the weekend. miss the features, miss the fun, miss the hooks, it's react time...
+@@TLDR: Spent a few more hours than I'd like to admit rolling my own static website over the weekend. miss the features, miss the fun, miss the hooks, it's react time...
 @@Tags: web,js,node
-@@WordCount: 151
+@@WordCount: 900
-@@ReadEstimate: 12
+@@ReadEstimate: 15

 # React + Material UI with an Express backend